AdityaPramith/JavaBasics/README.md

 # JavaBasics
-Practice questions in Java for Basics
+Practice questions in Java for Basics and Brush up on basics